 application/cms-signed-attributes

 This MIME type identifies that the data contained in the <dss:Base64Data> element, is a DER encoded CMS signed attributes structure [RFC 5652].
 This data is useful when signing a PDF document in cases where the whole PDF document is not included in the request.
 The signature on a PDF document is generated by signing the hash of a CMS signed attributes structure representing the PDF document to be signed.
-These signed attributes includes data that a signature service may want to check before signing, such as the claimed signing time.
+These signed attributes includes data that a Signing Service may want to check before signing, such as the claimed signing time.

 2. Common Protocol Structures